The Oldest Football Club

 BRINGING ORDER TO CHAOS

 By the mid 19th century the game had evolved somewhat with various Public Schools and Universities who introduced their own idiosyncratic laws that co-existed.
 What was needed though was a strong set of individuals to impose a standard set of laws and that is precisely what happened in Sheffield.
-Sheffield Football Club’s influence on the modern game cannot be overstated: In 1859 Nathaniel and William have pioneered the writing of a commonly accepted set of rules.
+As well as being the oldest football club, Sheffield FC’s influence on the modern game cannot be overstated: In 1859 Nathaniel and William have pioneered the writing of a commonly accepted set of rules.
 The so called “Sheffield Rules” played a key role in the formation of the FA and were involved in a host of innovations such as the first crossbar, the first corner kick, the first free kick, the first throw-in and the first floodlit match.

 THE WORLD’S FIRST DERBY